raisschultz/raisschultz.github.io/IB/ee.markdown

 permalink: /IB/ee/
 ---
 # Kurdistan as a de facto state in Iraq
-## To What extent can the KRG be considered a de facto state?
+## To what extent can the KRG be considered a de facto state?

 ## Global Politics
 ## May 2021